-Another method is to read “Resting Voltage”, and apply the reading to the chart above.
-It may not be exact but it will be real close.
-It may not be real convenient to use this method.
+To read “Resting Voltage“, Then apply the reading to an appropriate chart for your specific battery type.
+It may not be exact.
+But should be really close.
+It may not be really convenient to use this method though.

 The point of all of this being.
 You need to monitor your battery.
 Even a cheap meter that gives you a close guess-t- mate, is better than nothing.
-Insure you are maintaining its charge level at 50% or more.
+Insure you are maintaining its charge level at 50% or more at all times.
 Preferably 60% or more.
+(Flooded and AGM’s)

-If you are not using a meter, and you notice lights are going dim, DC motors (like a fan) start running slower.
-Or items stop working.
+If you are not using a meter built into your RV system.
+Then you notice lights are going dim, DC motors (like a fan) start running slower, your Propane detector starts beeping, or items simply stop working.
 You have most likely gone into the realm of potential damage.
+Beyond the 50%.